Meet the Team

 Owner and Clinical Director

-Keisha has spoken at various conferences and recently presented on Mental Health and Infertility for Black Birthing Parents at the 2022 PSI International Conference in New Orleans, Louisiana.
-And she also was a keynote speaker for the Healthy Mothers, Healthy Babies Coalition of Georgia Conference in October 2022.
-She has also been featured on Life Therapy on CleoTv with AJ Johnson as a perinatal mental health expert.
-Keisha has also served as a panelist for Essence Wellness House speaking on black maternal health.
-Keisha is currently completing a fellowship with Emory University with the Psychoanalytic Institute.
+Keisha is a sought-after speaker, having presented on Mental Health and Infertility for Black Birthing Parents at the 2022 PSI International Conference in New Orleans, Louisiana.
+She also delivered a keynote address at the Healthy Mothers, Healthy Babies Coalition of Georgia Conference in October 2022.
+Her expertise has reached broader audiences through appearances on CleoTv’s Life Therapy with AJ Johnson and as a panelist at Essence Wellness House, addressing critical issues in black maternal health.

 Licensure & Certifications